 Everyone smiles at me, the team teen jester.

 “That’s great, Tim.
 But I hope we’ll all enjoy my surprise entertainment,” as Debbie ushers in Tom & the Heartbreakers.
 They play old style rock n roll so the adults can dance and reminisce.

 It’s a great party.
-I stay until it’s so late, we needed to make a run to Tommy’s Burgers in Echo Park.
+I stay so late, we decide to make a run to Tommy’s Burgers in Echo Park.
 The Wreck is full of drunken movie staff.
 I have to drive them all the way back to the Valley, so they can get their cars.
 The greasy food soaks up excess alcohol.
 Nobody gets arrested for DUI.